A truly awesome-looking beard doesn’t come easily!

-A wild, glorious beard, a sleek and styled mustache, a pencil thin manicured goatee… so many possibilities.
+A wild, glorious, full beard, a sleek and styled mustache, a pencil thin manicured goatee… so many possibilities.

-And whilst each requires a different way of taking care of it, there are common rules for keeping any beard in really good shape.
+And whilst each beard shape requires a different way of keeping it trimmed, there are some common rules for maintaining any beard in really good shape.

-To remove the hair above the cheekline, a little technique is to ... smile.
-Then shave what is above the imaginary natural line, near the cheekbones.
+To find out where to remove the hair on your cheeks, a simple technique is to ... smile.
+Then shave what is above the imaginary natural line of your smile, near the cheekbones.
 This will give you a clean, smooth line, and highlight your eyes too.

-Whatever beard style you adopt, there is only ONE rule for trimming your neckline.
+Whatever beard style you adopt, there is only ONE rule for trimming a beard along your neckline.

 The shape of your face will have a big influence on the most flattering beard for you.
 We don't all have the same shape of face – round, square, long or oval – and the contours of a face differ as well – some are more hollowed out, some are chubbier… These are all things to consider when choosing your beard style.

-A beautiful beard helps to highlight the best features of any face.
+The goal is to find a beautiful beard which will help to highlight and balance the best features of your face.
 So it’s worth taking the time to experiment and do it in the best way!

 An oval face: if your face is oval, then you’re lucky, as this face shape is the most versatile.
 You can pretty much trim your beard to whichever style you like!

-Square and round faces on the other hand, require more or less the same beard shape.
-This is to keep a little length at the level of the chin, so as not to compress the face too much.
+Square and round faces on the other hand, require more or less the same shape of beard.
+You want to try and add some length to your face.
+So keep your beard a little longer at the level of the chin, so as not to compress your face too much.